Adil Mijit: Disappearance and release

-Adil is believed to have been sentenced to three years in prison or taken to one of the re-education camps throughout Xinjiang.
+Adil is believed to have been sentenced to three years in prison or taken to one of the internment camps throughout Xinjiang.
 The performer's daughter Adile Adil told RFA's Uyghur Service that he was dismissed from his job and spent over 70 days in hospital for heart surgery.
 Later their family lost contact with him since 2 November 2018.
 Adil's disappearance is believed to be linked to a pilgrimage he made two years ago to the Muslim holy city of Mecca without permission from Chinese authorities.

 According to his son-in-law's interview, after his release, he is doing his own business.